tonyjbutler/moodle-mod_nln/README.txt

 $ cd mod/nln
 $ git pull

-In this case it will not be necessary to apply the diff patch again.

 If you installed from a zip archive you will need to repeat the installation procedure using the appropriate zip file downloaded from [http://moodle.org/plugins/pluginversions.php?plugin=mod_nln] for your new Moodle version.
-In this case you will also need to re-apply the patch as above, if you still need the functionality to restore from Moodle 1.9 backups.

 Informing Moodle users